 LES Girls:

 Au contraire!
-You'll find tons of girls at this Orchard Street dyke bar, opened by a Peru, Indiana transplant.
+Grammar and spelling aside, you'll find tons of girls at this Orchard Street dyke bar, opened by a Peru, Indiana transplant.

 Scene One Ciné Mall: